For media inquiries, please call the Communications Officer at 307.739.7380.

 Critical: Vital signs are unstable and not within normal limits.
 Patient may be unconscious.
 Indicators are unfavorable.

-In addition, a hospital may disclose to individuals who ask for the patient by name, that a patient was treated and released.
+In addition, a health system may disclose to individuals who ask for the patient by name, that a patient was treated and released.
 No specific health information may be provided.
 Information regarding the date of release or where the patient went upon release may not be given without patient authorization.
 Moreover, disclosing that a patient is deceased is a permissible disclosure as a statement of the patient's general condition.
-However, a hospital may not disclose information regarding the date, time or cause of death.
+However, a health system may not disclose information regarding the date, time or cause of death.

 Beyond the one-word condition: Media access to patients